TheMaverickProgrammer/C-Python-Like-Class-Member-Decorators/README.md

 # C++ Python-like Class Member Decorators

+How to write _class member_ decorator functions in modern C++14 or higher

+Works across MSVC, GNU CC, and Clang compilers

 ### Skip the tutorial and view the final results
 ---
 [decorated member functor with private class implementation](https://godbolt.org/z/rwUVeG)